Batev/Interpret-Models/README.md

 | -0.337: capital-gain                             | -0.428: occupation__ Sales                        | -0.426: gender__ Male                             |                                                   |
 | -0.339: relationship__ Husband                   |                                                   |                                                   |                                                   |
 | -0.932: BIAS                                     |                                                   |                                                   |                                                   |

-From my point of view this person should be classified as one earning <50k, bacause of his *age*, *hours-per-week* and *education*.
-That are also the results of Models 2., 3. and 4.
-Due to the huge impact of the *marital-status* on the decision, Model 1. has predicted, the otherwise unexpected result, right.

 #### Example 2